 The study authors emphasized that this newly discovered substance “is a potential human health concern and is therefore an immediate candidate for quantitation in source waters, finished drinking waters, and wastewater effluents.”
 They also wrote that these findings warrant an assessment of chloronitramide anion’s carcinogenicity and reproductive and developmental toxicities.

-“It’s well recognized that when we disinfect drinking water, there is some toxicity that’s created,” Fairey, who studies the chemistry of drinking water disinfectants, said in the press release.
+“It’s well recognized that when we disinfect drinking water, there is some toxicity that’s created,” Fairey, who studies the chemistry of drinking water disinfectants, said in the statement.
 “Chronic toxicity, really.”

 Possible Link to Cancer